 Starting to sound good?
 There’s more.

-High-intensity exercise, on the other hand, continues to boost your metabolism long after you are done-often up to 24 hours after, depending on the length and intensity of the training session.
+High-intensity exercise, on the other hand, continues to boost your metabolism long after you are done, up to 24 hours later, depending on the length and intensity of the training session.
 This means you are continuing to burn many more calories all day long!

 High-intensity exercise has the potential to increase muscle mass.
 Compare the bodies of a top sprinter and a top marathon runner.
 The sprinter carries far more muscle mass.
 You won’t get big muscles from high-intensity training on its own but, from a physiological standpoint, high-intensity training is fairly similar to weight training when it comes to body response.